 - It’s interchangeable.
 Try switching up the nuts and seeds with whatever you have on-hand!
 Honey also works in this recipe in place of the maple syrup.
 If you don’t have cinnamon and/or nutmeg, try a mix of any of the following: allspice, ground cloves, ground ginger, pumpkin spice, or gingerbread spice.

 My top tips for crunchy granola with clusters

 - Coconut oil!
 The coconut oil is solid at room temperature, which helps when the granola is cooling.

 - Mix the ingredients in a pan on low-heat first.
 This helps bind the ingredients together and melt the coconut oil.
-It’s only needed for a few minutes— we don’t want to cook the oats too long or they’ll become too soft.
+It’s only needed for a few minutes, as we don’t want to cook the oats too long or they’ll get too soft.

 - The type of oat matters!
 Old-fashioned oats are the best for this recipe.
 Quick oats are too thin and cook too fast.
 Here in the UK, I use Scott’s Old Fashioned Oat Porridge or Tesco has a make called “Tesco Organic Oats – Whole Rolled”.
 [Disclaimer: As an Amazon Associate I earn from qualifying purchases.]

 - Press the oats onto the pan.
 This is important because we want it to stick together to form the clusters.
-Press down using a spatula (about 1 cm thick) for even cooking.
+Then, press down using a spatula (about 1 cm thick) for even cooking.

 - Do not mix the granola.
 Instead of mixing the granola half way through, simply turn the baking sheet around to help it cook evenly.